A driver hit Black Lives Matter protesters. It was a neighboring town’s mayor, protesters say.

 Luz didn’t respond to a message sent to his official city email.
 During Monday’s commission meeting — which was also marred by armed militia members who protesters complained were intimidating them outside the chambers — Luz didn’t address Johnston’s claims.

-Across the country, cars have been driven into anti-police brutality protests in at least 19 cases, The Washington Post reported, resulting in eight criminal charges and raising fears of deliberate auto attacks that echo the murder of Heather Heyer in Charlottesville in 2017.
+Across the country, cars have been driven into anti-police-brutality protests in at least 19 cases, The Washington Post reported, resulting in eight drivers facing criminal charges and raising fears of deliberate auto attacks that echo the murder of Heather Heyer in Charlottesville in 2017.

 Amid massive demonstrations, vehicles striking protesters raise disturbing echoes of 2017 Charlottesville attack